WRLC/SCF-AlmaRemoteStorageApp/instructions.md

 7. Commit to Git: `git init` , `git add .` , `git commit -m "Ready to deploy"`
 8. Create the heroku app `heroku create “app-name“`
 9. Add conf.json path to the [Config Vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) when Key=CONFIG_FILE and Value=ftp://user:password@server/path/to/conf.json
+if you are using your own server then you can copy the conf.json file into the src/main/resources folder
 10. Deploy your code `git push heroku master`.
 The application is now deployed.
 Ensure that at least one instance of the app is running: `heroku ps:scale web=1`
 11. Congratulations!
 Your web app should now be up and running on Heroku.
 If you like to test it from your browser, open it with: `heroku open`
 12. The URL that now opened in your browser is the URL you need to configre in the Webhook integration profile.